sauvikatinnofied/Cocos2DTutorials/README.md

 ### Making Text *Italic*
 _Adding one underscore before and after line makes a line Italic_<br>
 *Adding one astric before and after line also makes a line Italic*

+## Working with ORDERED LIST

+1. Sample 1
+   1a.
+Sample 1a
+   1b.
+Samnple 1b
+2. Sample 2
+   2a.
+Sample 2a
+   2b.
+Samnple 2b
+3. Sample 3